simonewebdesign/pong/README.md

 ![screenshot]

-This is a very basic canvas implementation of Atari's popular game, first released in 1972.
+This is a basic canvas implementation of Atari's popular game, first released in 1972.

 Very lightweight, the implementation is around 200 lines of code.

 ## Features